We independently evaluate all of our recommendations. If you click on links we provide, we may receive compensation.

 • Harder to adjust lighting as plants grow

 This unit doesn’t come with a timer or dimmer—depending on placement, the lighting could be a distraction (especially if you add additional shelves and lights), since it brightens the room.
-We set it up in our basement so it wasn’t an issue, and we also used an external timer, to avoid remembering to turn on and off the lights.
+We set it up in our basement so it wasn’t an issue, and we also used an external timer to avoid remembering to turn on and off the lights.

 Note that it is a bit tricky to adjust the height of the shelves and lighting as your seedlings grow.
 Our tomato plants started growing into the light, and we wished moving the light was as simple as some of the other options on this list (for example, our best overall, the LBW LED Grow Light, which we just had to move the gooseneck arms of the light).
 However, if you are starting seedlings, this isn’t something you’ll need to do too often.